binipringle/intro-to-dh/_texts/2-version-control.md

 editor: Sabina Pringle
 rights: This tutorial is based on previous work by Patrick Sweeney, Jojo Karlin, Jennifer Tang, Stephen Zweibel, and Mary Catherine McKinniburgh for the CUNY Graduate Center Digital Humanities Research Institute.
 source: Graduate Center Digital Humanities Research Institute
+toc:
+- What is Git?
+- What you can do with Git
+- Review of the Command Line
+- Setting Up Git
+- Initializing a Git repository
+- Using Markdown
+- Staging and committing changes
+- Pushing to a remote repository

 ---
 ##### This tutorial is based on previous work by Patrick Sweeney, Jojo Karlin, Jennifer Tang, Stephen Zweibel, and Mary Catherine McKinniburgh for the CUNY Graduate Center Digital Humanities Research Institute.